 Pursuant to Virginia Code § 37.2-500, every county or city shall establish a community services board that will offer core services including:

-Virginia’s 40 Community Service Boards (CSBs) and Behavioral Health Authorities provide community-based behavioral health and developmental disability services to individuals in their communities, including 24 hour-a-day response to psychiatric emergencies; support for children, adults, and older adults with behavioral health and developmental disability service needs; residential, outpatient, employment, and day support service needs of individuals with severe mental illness; and much more.
+CSBs/BHAs provide community-based behavioral health and developmental services to individuals in their communities, including 24 hour-a-day response to psychiatric emergencies; support for children, adults, and older adults with specific needs; residential support, outpatient services, professional development training, and day support service needs of individuals with severe mental illness; and much more.

 To access these resources, please find your local CSB/BHA using this Community Service Board directory.

 If you are struggling with a mental health crisis or behavioral health-related emergency and need immediate help, please call, text, or chat 988.
 Health experts are available 24/7 with confidential crisis support.

 If you are in an emergency that requires an ambulance, fire, or police response, please call 911.

 Free, 24/7, confidential support is a call away.
 The Veterans Crisis Line can help even if you’re not enrolled in VA benefits or health care.